 - Read our case study: IGD’s 5 year+ Long Life Oxygen Sensor

 It will however be much easier to breathe at sea level that at high altitude on Everest.
 This demonstrates that our bodies don’t respond to the percentage but rather to the partial pressure present.
 That might sound complicated but in simple terms if there is more pressure in the air we breath then there is more Oxygen.
 Conversely less pressure is less Oxygen.
 So clinically physicians, mountaineers and divers for whom Oxygen takes on special importance talk about Oxygen partial pressure rather than its percentage.

 - At sea level then the air pressure will be 1000mBar or 1 atmosphere (1ATA).
-Oxygen constitutes 20.9% of the air volume so Oxygen partial pressure at sea level is .209 x 1000 = 209 milli Bars
+It constitutes 20.9% of the air volume so Oxygen partial pressure at sea level is .209 x 1000 = 209 milli Bars

 O2 molecules in themselves are not a problem however as they collide in gas mixtures they produce O2 radicals.
 An O2 radical will quickly bind to the next nearest molecule and in doing so will change or damage the molecule.
 The human body is adapted to cope with this but at higher partial pressures of O2 there are so many O2 radicals produced the body can’t keep up with repairs as cells become damaged resulting in the effects of ‘Oxygen poisoning’

-If the O2 level or pressure is too high then the level of O2 radicals rapidly damage cells resulting in blindness, seizures, respiratory distress and bleeding.
+- If the O2 level or pressure is too high then the level of the gas radicals rapidly damage cells resulting in blindness, seizures, respiratory distress and bleeding.
 Typically at sea level 45% or higher concentrations.
-This is the reason Oxygen therapy in hospitals can be controversial and should only be short term.
+This is the reason Oxygen therapy in hospitals can be controversial and should only be short-term.

-Higher than normal Oxygen levels will also greatly accelerate fires and explosions so it is normal to alarm at levels above 23% at sea level.
+- Higher than normal levels will also greatly accelerate fires and explosions so it is normal to alarm at levels above 23% at sea level.